llwaterhouse/Rocking-Employee-Mgmt-Sys/README.md

 * When starting the application, the user is presented with a list of options that are clear and easy to follow.

-* The changes that the user makes are reflected in the database.
+* The changes that the user requests are reflected in the database.

+* The Bonus commands of "View Employees By Manager" and "Update Employee Manager were implemented.

+* The chalk module was used to change the console.log color to make the text more apparent.

+* I used a SELF JOIN to list the manager name in addition to the manager id in viewAllEmployees(), and in findAllManagers()

+* I used the DISTINCT keyword to remove duplicates from findAllManagers().

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)